 Click-through rate (CTR) on social posts

-CTR KPI measures how often users click on links in your social posts.
-It’s essential for understanding how well your social content drives traffic to your website or landing pages.
+Shows how often users click links in your posts.
+Indicates how well your content drives traffic to your site or landing pages.

 Social media referral traffic